with egg masses

 approximately 4.5-5.5 months.

 Big Island, Maui, Oahu and Kauai: widely distributed in the Indo-Pacific: also in the eastern Pacific.
 Taxonomic notes: This species is listed as Phestilla melanobranchia in Hoover, 1998, Hoover 2006 (corrected in 2019 printing) and Kay, 1979.
-The means "dark arms" because the original specimens had fed on green-black vs. orange corals.
+The means "dark arms" (presumably coined because the original specimens had fed on green-black rather than orange corals).
 It's referred to as the "cup coral nudibranch" in Hoover, 1998 & 2006.
 It was first reported from